proxyclick/interview-wifi-credentials/README.md

 * Make sure to handle error cases and return appropriate responses
 * Please write unit tests for the API endpoints

+## Part 4

+Please do the architecture exercice located in Webhooks.md

 ## Commands

 - `npm install` install the necessary dependencies